 Staff Care Services Privacy Notice

 SCS collects, uses and is responsible for certain personal information about you.
-When we do we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including the United Kingdom) and we are responsible as a ‘controller’ of that personal information for the purposes of those laws.
+When we do we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including the United Kingdom).
+Cantium is registered as a data controller with the Information Commissioner’s Office (ICO).
+Depending on the service provided we are responsible as either a ‘controller’ or ‘processor’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is iSystems.